DSIP Peptide for Sleep and Stress Management

 Suggested DSIP Dosage Protocols (For Research Use Only)

-These dosing protocols have been modeled in both normal men and animal studies.
-DSIP shows a unique ability to modulate sleep EEG, enhance extra sleep effects, and improve recovery in placebo group comparisons.
+These dosing protocols been modeled in both normal men and animal studies.
+DSIP shows unique ability to modulate sleep EEG, enhance extra sleep effects, and improve recovery in placebo group comparisons.

 DSIP vs. Other Sleep Peptides: A Comparison